bertreb/pimatic-deebot/README.md

 # pimatic-deebot

-# This repository is no longer maintaned!
+# This repository is no longer maintained!

 Pimatic plugin to control one or more Ecovacs Deebot cleaning robots.